Z-Filters is a technique for listening to what millions of people are talking about.

 Note that the demo is not distributed, yet is capable of processing up to about a half a firehose worth of Tweets from raw JSON.

 A more industrial-strength implementation would offload most of this processing to separate machines.
-The core algorithm running on its own machine could easily handle many times the full fire hose volume.
-Distributing the core algorithm on multiple machines could make it faster still.
-An implementation for a high-volume text feed, for instance, all Facebook postings, or all Google searches, or all of Gmail is feasible.
+The core algorithm running on its own machine could easily handle many times the full fire hose volume, and distributing the core algorithm on multiple machines could make it faster still.

 A Major Event